Graduate Study at Duke

 While believing that students must have a firm foundation in cultural anthropology, we also recognize that our discipline is connected, more than ever today, to related fields across the humanities and social sciences.
 We thus encourage an interdisciplinary outlook and expect our students to engage with other departments across the campus—History, Literature, Law, Psychology, Religion, African and African American Studies, Women's Studies, area centers such as the Asian Pacific Studies Institute (APSI), Duke Islamic Studies Center (DISC), Center for South Asian Studies (CSAS), and European Studies—and with the many interdisciplinary and global initiatives and reading groups for which Duke is well-known.

-We have recently joined with Duke's history department to establish an Anthropology and History Certificate Program.
+We also offer the Anthropology and History Certificate Program.
 The certificate requires two core courses and two courses in the history department, and can be completed in the normal course of the Ph.D.; it allows students to explore the intersections between anthropology and history, including the theoretical debates that have shaped work and the methodological challenges of melding archival and ethnographic research.

 The Ph.D. program is designed primarily to provide the knowledge and skills necessary for an academic career in anthropology, but is flexible enough to accommodate students interested in bringing their training to careers outside the discipline.
 In the course of their studies, students gain familiarity with theoretical perspectives and appropriate methodologies, spoken and/or written competence in a foreign language relevant to their research, and teaching experience as part of their professional training.
 All complete a doctoral dissertation based on significant and original research.